 1. Vessel

 The vessel is the main body of the autoclave and consists of an inner chamber and an outer jacket.
 Laboratory and hospital autoclaves are constructed with “jacketed” chambers (see Figure 4), where the jacket is filled with steam, reducing the time that it takes to complete a sterilization cycle and reducing condensation within the chamber.
-A vessel designed and manufactured with a full jacket is superior to that of a partial jacket or blanketed jacket for the following reasons: a full jacket improves temperature uniformity within the chamber, it reduces the likelihood of wet packs, and helps minimize wet steam, which is not good for sterilization.
+A vessel designed and manufactured with a full jacket is superior to that of a partial jacket or blanketed jacket for the following reasons:

 In the United States, every autoclave vessel is inspected and tagged with an American Society of Mechanical Engineers (ASME) nameplate that includes a National Board number.
 Manufacturers are required to hydrostatically test each vessel and apply an ASME nameplate before putting an autoclave into use.
 This inspection and the ASME nameplate are key indicators of a properly functioning autoclave.